alleyinteractive/irving/PUBLISHING.md

 In order to publish you will need to:
 * Create GitHub authentication token (under Settings > Developer settings > Personal access tokens).
 Once you have your token token, create a `.env` file at the root of the cloned Irving repo and assign it to a `GH_TOKEN` environmental variable.
 * Log in to Alley's npm account via `npm adduser` to gain publish permissions.
 If you are unsure of how to do this, ask Owen.
+* Before working through any of the below workflows, use the [set up process](CONTRIBUTING.md#set-up-process) in the contributing documentation to prepare your local environment, if you haven't already.

 ## Available NPM scripts
 * `npm run prerelease:canary` - publish a prerelease to npm.
 This will use the npm `@canary` tag using the `-alpha` prerelease identifier.
 Publish to the `@canary` tag from the `master` branch after doing a CR/PR from your feature branch.
 Because this is the alpha tag, don't worry about publishing something broken.